 Bryan R. Martin, Chairman and Chief Executive Officer.
-Bryan R. Martin, age 41, has served as our Chairman since December 2003.
+Bryan R. Martin, age 42, has served as our Chairman since December 2003.
 Mr. Martin has served as Chief Executive Officer and as a director of the Company since February 2002.
 From March 2007 to November 2008, he served as President of the Company.
 From February 2001 to February 2002, he served as President and Chief Operating Officer and a director of the Company.
 He served as Senior Vice President, Engineering Operations from July 2000 to February 2001 and as the Company's Chief Technical Officer from August 1995 to August 2000.
 He also served as a director of the Company from January 1998 through July 1999.
 In addition, Mr. Martin served in various technical roles for the Company from April 1990 to August 1995.
 He received a B.S. and an M.S. in Electrical Engineering from Stanford University.

 Dan Weirich, President and Chief Financial Officer.
-Dan Weirich, age 35, has served as our President since November 2008 and as our Chief Financial Officer since July 2006.
+Dan Weirich, age 36, has served as our President since November 2008 and as our Chief Financial Officer since July 2006.
 From June 2006 to July 2006, Mr. Weirich served as our Acting Chief Financial Officer.
 Mr. Weirich served as Vice President of Operations of the Company from April 2006 to June 2006 and Director of Strategic Sales from March 2004 to April 2006.
 From September 2001 to March 2004, Mr. Weirich served as independent consultant in Asia and the United States.
-From October 1998 to September 2001, Mr. Weirich served as Vice President of Business Development for iAsiaWorks.
-From March 1998 to October 1998, Mr. Weirich served as Manager of Acquisition Integration at Qwest Communications and from August 1996 to March 1998, Mr. Weirich served as a Financial Analyst and Product Manager for Phoenix Network.
+From August 1996 to September 2001, Mr. Weirich served in various roles for iAsiaworks, Qwest Communications and Phoenix Network.
 He received a B.S. in International Business from the University of Colorado at Boulder.

 Huw Rees, Vice President of Business Development.
-Huw Rees, age 48, has served as Vice President, Business Development since November 2008.
+Huw Rees, age 49, has served as Vice President, Business Development since November 2008.
 From January 2001 to November 2008, Mr. Rees served as our Vice President, Sales and Marketing.
 He served as the Chairman and Chief Executive Officer of the Company's wholly owned subsidiary, Centile, Inc., from July 2001 until September 2003.
 Additionally, he served as Vice President, Sales and Business Development of Centile from March 2001 to July 2001.
 He served as Vice President, Sales of the Solutions Group of the Company from August 2000 until February 2001 and as Director, North American Sales of the Company from April 1999 to August 2000.
 He previously worked at Mitel Corporation as Sales Manager of the Western Region and also in sales management roles at GEC Plessey Inc. and Marconi PLC.
 He received a B.Sc.
 (Hons) from the University of Manchester, Institute of Science and Technology in Electrical and Electronic Engineering and a M.B.A. from the University of LaVerne.

 Debbie Jo Severin, Chief Marketing Officer and Vice President of Marketing.
-Debbie Jo Severin, age 49, has served as Chief Marketing Officer and Vice President of Marketing since March 2009.
+Debbie Jo Severin, age 50, has served as Chief Marketing Officer and Vice President of Marketing since March 2009.
 From 2003 to March 2009, Ms. Severin served as Vice President of Marketing for Covad Communications.
 From 1998 to 2003, Ms. Severin was Vice President of Marketing for PrimeOne Tele-TV, Northpoint Communications and Valiant Networks.
 Between 1986 and 1998, Ms. Severin served in various marketing roles for BellSouth Telecommunications and Pacific Bell.
+She received a Masters Degree in Mathematics and a Bachelor of Science from the University of Alabama, Birmingham.